V. Lysov

 Since the word “phobia” has a clear clinical meaning and denotes a state of causeless uncontrolled fear (medical diagnosis), the designation of a critical attitude to homosexuality as a phobia has no scientific justification.
 For example, a critical attitude to contemporary art from the point of view of scientific ethics cannot be called “avant-garde phobia”: such an attitude reflects only individual aesthetic views.
 Cases of vandalism in relation to works of art are an unacceptable phenomenon and, with a high degree of probability, testify to certain mental violations of vandals.
 However, the empirical significance of such cases of vandalism for evaluating such works and, especially, all those who do not like these works of art, is equal to zero.

-A critical position on aspects related to the LGBTKIAP + public initiatives - the movement, is not classified as a violation of either the World Health Organization or the American Psychiatric Association (ICD 1992; DSM 2013) For the reasons indicated above, the use of the word “homophobia” in relation to the negative attitude towards homosexuality has been criticized by many authors (Herek 2004, Herek in Gonsiorek xnumx; Kitzinger xnumx; Shields xnumx), and instead, many terms were proposed: “heterosexism, homoerotophobia, homosexophobia, homosexism, homonegativism, homo-prejudice, anti-homosexuality, effeminophobia, speedophobia, sexual stigma, sexual prejudice” and many others (O´Donohue in Wright xnumx; Sears 1997).
+A critical position on aspects related to public initiatives of the LGBT*KIAP+ movement is not classified as a violation by either the World Health Organization or the American Psychiatric Association (ICD 1992; DSM 2013) For the reasons indicated above, the use of the word “homophobia” in relation to the negative attitude towards homosexuality has been criticized by many authors (Herek 2004, Herek in Gonsiorek xnumx; Kitzinger xnumx; Shields xnumx), and instead, many terms were proposed: “heterosexism, homoerotophobia, homosexophobia, homosexism, homonegativism, homo-prejudice, anti-homosexuality, effeminophobia, speedophobia, sexual stigma, sexual prejudice” and many others (O´Donohue in Wright xnumx; Sears 1997).

 Nevertheless, the word “homophobia” continues to be actively used in the media, popular culture, and even scientific literature to denote a critical attitude towards homosexuality.
 Connie Ross, editor of one of the magazines of the homosexual community, said that she is not going to abandon the use of the word "homophobia" due to its scientific incorrectness, since she considers the main task to be "the fight for the rights of homosexuals" (Taylor 2002).